We're going to talk to him about that, The Thought Crimes of Anthony Frieda.

 Thank you.

-Talk a little bit about that and uh how you got from there to where you are now.
+Talk a little bit about that and how you got from there to where you are now.

 Yeah, so it's quite a journey.

-I've been doing it for 40 years, so uh I'll give you the condensed version, but uh yeah, I got out of art school.
+I've been doing it for 40 years, so I'll give you the condensed version.

-And uh I just wasn't prepared.
+And I just wasn't prepared.

-I mean I went to Pratt had four years of training in art and painting and drawing, and I was pretty proficient and I was you know pretty confident.
+I had four years of training in art and painting and drawing.

-I have to make a living doing this.
+Like, oh, now I have to make a living doing this.

-I mean I teach seniors now at FIT and it's my way of giving back because I know how scared they are.
+I mean, I teach seniors now at FIT, and it's my way of giving back because I know how scared they are.

 And I think it's a scarier time right now than ever has been.